Abel Raises Cain (2005)

 dir.
 Monika Treut

 The full title is Gendernauts: A Journey Through Shifting Identities and The Advocate describes it as “a puu-puu platter of sexual possibility.”
-We also praise the spotted hyena, get a peek into Club Confidential, revisit Max from Treut’s Female Misbehavior (1992), meet gender-centric artists and performers like Texas Tomboy, hear Susan Stryker discuss the cyborg as symbolic of the mutable human, and focus more than usual on F2Ms.
+We also praise the spotted hyena, get a peek into Club Confidential, revisit Max from Treut’s Female Misbehavior (1992) (see above), meet gender-centric artists and performers like Texas Tomboy, hear Susan Stryker discuss the cyborg as symbolic of the mutable human, and focus more than usual on “F2Ms.”
 Gendernauts marks nearly 20 years as a filmmaker for German-born Treut.
-Check out her fictional film My Father Is Coming (1991) with recurring star Annie Sprinkle.
+Seek out her fictional film My Father Is Coming (1991) with recurring star Annie Sprinkle, or her documentary set in Taiwan Tigerwomen Grow Wings (2005).

 Gidget Goes to Court (1988)